GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 In this tutorial, we will use the [GLUU-UMA-Auth](../plugin/gluu-uma-auth-pep.md) and [GLUU-UMA-PEP](../plugin/gluu-uma-auth-pep.md) plugins to implement a claims gathering workflow, where an authenticated user is prompted to input information to satisfy access policies.

-In the demo, the user will be prompted to enter city and state before being able to access a protected page.
+In the demo, the user will be prompted to enter their city and state before being able to access a protected page.
 If the values entered are correct (NY, USA), the user is granted access.
 If not, access is denied.

 ### Parties